kbooker79/EAGLE/nested_eagle/ursa/scientific_workflow/training/README.md

 Run`sbatch submit_training.sh`

+Note: Make sure that you update `#SBATCH --account=epic` within the slurm scripts to reflect your account.

 After submission, go into the `outputs/` folder to monitor training.
 You will see the following model output:

 1. Logs: found within a folder including the date of your run (e.g. `2025-10-22`)